Training Your Cat to Use a Cat Door

 Training your cat to use a cat door can be a rewarding experience for both you and your feline companion.
 Here are some practical techniques to assist you in the training process:

-2. Gradual Introduction: Cats are creatures of habit, so easing them into the concept of a cat door is essential.
+- Gradual Introduction: Cats are creatures of habit, so easing them into the idea of a cat door is essential.
 Start by propping the door open and allowing your cat to observe it from a distance.
 Place treats or enticing toys near the door to create curiosity.
-Gradually decrease the distance between your cat and the open door, ensuring they are comfortable at each stage before progressing.
+Gradually decrease the distance between your cat and the open door, ensuring they’re comfortable at each stage before progressing.

 Impact on the Cat-Owner Relationship